 Avoid Negative Consequences

 When an entity is prohibited from providing services for the Medicaid program, they can experience financial, professional and other types of harm.
 It could ruin the careers of people working in the healthcare field.
 If subjected to an audit or any type of investigation by the OMIG, the goal is to avoid making any mistakes that could lead to long-term consequences.
-Speaking with an experienced OMIG attorney can prevent a bad situation from turning into an impossible one.
+Speaking with an experienced New York OMIG Lawyer can prevent a bad situation from turning into an impossible one.